This year’s Survey reflects the impact of the COVID-19 pandemic.

 Last year, we looked ahead to 2021 with anxious anticipation, speculating that in the wake of the COVID-19 pandemic our 36th Annual Dealer Survey would be one of the most fascinating Surveys we have ever reviewed.
 Though we maintained constant contact with our dealers throughout 2020 and heard anecdotally their experiences, we were eager to see their specific responses to our Survey questions and gauge the pandemic’s impact on the office imaging industry.
 Now that the results are in, the pandemic’s impact on the independent dealer channel is coming into sharper focus.
 In some ways, this year’s Survey is a baseline for the channel’s recovery and one that we will likely come back to in the future as the industry weathers economic and market volatility.

-From our standpoint, the revenue section of this year’s Survey is the most revealing.
+From our standpoint, the revenue section of this year’s Survey that appeared in our October issue is the most revealing.
 Spoiler alert: We have some caveats about the overall revenue numbers reported by dealers, which appear a bit higher than we anticipated.
 Also notable was the number of dealers reporting their 2020 revenues down compared to the previous year.
 We have never seen anything like that in the history of our Survey.

 When Frank G. Cannata first conceived of the Survey 36 years ago, his objective was to provide independent dealers with a venue to share views about their suppliers and competitors and acknowledge the manufacturers that excel in supporting their channel partners.